Best Christmas Cozy Mystery Books - Festive Whodunits

 4. Snowdrift and Other Stories

-I think it's Snowdrift and other stories by Georgette Hare now if I remember correctly only about the first one or two short stories in this were particularly sort of snowy um or like wintry and Christmasy the rest weren't you know, particularly sort of festive reads at all
+I think it's Snowdrift and other stories by Georgette Hare now, if I remember correctly, only about the first one or two short stories in this were particularly sort of snowy or wintry and Christmasy, the rest weren't, you know, particularly sort of festive reads at all

 5. ADVENTURE OF XMAS PUDDING